nicole-numfocus/pandas-czi/proposal.md

 ## 6. Abstract (250 words)

-This proposal seeks funding to help with the maintenance of pandas, a Python library providing high-performance, easy-to-use data structures. pandas' popularity continues to grow, and that popularity is reflected in the increasing number of issues and pull requests opened on pandas' GitHub repository.
-We hope to use the funding to ensure the continued health of the pandas project through two main avenues.
+This proposal seeks funding to help with the maintenance of pandas, a Python library providing high-performance, easy-to-use data structures. pandas is a foundational library in the Scientific Python Ecosystem, providing the most widely-used data structures for heterogenous, tabular data, and is the most-used Python tag on StackOverflow. pandas' documentation averages over 1,000,000 unique visitors per month.
+Specifically within the biomedical and life sciences, Pandas is used directly by researchers and by libraries.

+We hope to use the funding to ensure the continued health of the pandas project through two main avenues:

 First, we'd fund pandas maintainers to do the day-to-day work of maintaining a large project like pandas.
 This would include triaging issues, reviewing pull